camunda/blog.camunda.org/content/post/2017/10/viadeeProcessApplicationValidator.md

 tags = ["BPMN 2.0", "Tooling", "BPMN Validation", "Model-Code Inconsistencies", "Check", "viadee"]
 +++

-Are you an avid user of BPMN2.0 and camunda-based process applications?
-Are you also spending hours of debugging when your code does not fit the process model?
+Process applications basically consist of process model(s) and Java code which both exist side by side and are edited in different tools.
+For the process models you will most likely use the Camunda Modeler, for the Java code the IDE of your choice.
+However, no one checks whether model and code are aligned beforehand, e.g. if a bean referenced in a delegate expression actually exist in the code.
+With the viadee Process Application Validator (vPAV, Open-Source), you can validate your process application regarding these inconsistencies with a simple JUnit test.
+You can also ensure that specific best-practices are met (e.g. naming conventions).

-If you feel adressed by now, we might have something to help you out.
-We developed a tool that is able to check your BPMN process model and its underlying implementation for congruency.
+If you feel addressed by now, we might give it a try.
+It is as easy as adding a maven dependency (see below).
 Integrated in your CD/CI pipeline you'll be able to find inconsistencies in the early stages.
-The viadeeProcessApplicationValidator can also help implementing process applications in your local IDE.

 {{< figure src="output1.PNG" alt="bpmn.io" title="Error highlighting of critical elements" >}}